 3. Helps Fight Cancer

 In fact, the journal Nutrition and Cancer published an interesting review outlining the important research involving tulsi’s ability to help fight against cancer that we’ve seen the past several years.
 The doctors involved in this research agree that conventional chemotherapy and radiotherapy treatments during the past three decades haven’t been able to contain the disease, and they have serious side effects.
-Many natural agents, especially tulsi leaves and extracts from other plants, prove to be nontoxic, easily available and have proven anticancer properties.
-(5)
+Many natural agents, especially holy basil leaves and extracts from other plants, prove to be nontoxic, easily available and have proven anticancer properties.
+(6)

-4. Balances Hormones
+4. Balances Hormones and Lowers Stress

 Elevated cortisol levels can be dangerous; it’s commonly known as the stress hormone, and it can have a major impact on our learning, memory, immune function, bone density, weight gain and heart disease.
 Luckily, tulsi has the amazing ability to regulate cortisol levels and keep hormone levels balanced naturally.
 Tulsi has a physical effect on the body and mental benefits as well.
 By drinking tulsi tea or adding tulsi to your meals, you help calm your system and keep your body running smoothly.